SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-03-01-feature-teams-do-not-eliminate-shared-work.md

 >
 > But more generally, I'd like to start with an overall retrospective with everyone involved to analyze what's happened in the past and which parts of it are working or not.
 >
-> I noticed that article above doesn't mention a couple other techniques that spread knowledge to reduce handoffs: *current architecture workshop* and *mob programming*.
+> The article above fails to mention a couple other techniques that spread knowledge to reduce handoffs: *current architecture workshop* and *mob programming*.
 If we have those and something like TDD, internal open source is less scary.